 No system ever stays the same.
 It shouldn’t.
 You want your IT systems and processes to improve.
 Change management is the process of improving your ITSM methodology reliably and consistently over time.

 Delivering information technology more effectively is good for your entire organization.
-It benefits your IT team and everyone else in your organization that depends on IT.
+It benefits your IT team and everyone else who depends on IT.
 As we’ve already touched on, ITSM provides many benefits that are not technical.
-That leads us to some interesting conclusions about how you can use ITSM beyond the IT department for other professional activities.
+That leads us to some interesting conclusions about using ITSM beyond the IT department for other professional activities.

 Some of the key benefits of using ITSM practices include: